INRIA/velus/readme.md

 * -sync
   Generate an optional `main_sync` entry point and a <file>.sync.c containing a simulation that prints the outputs at each cycle and requests inputs.
-In contrast to `main`, this entry point is not formally verified but it is useful for testing the dynamic behaviour of compiled programs.
+In contrast to `main_proved`, this entry point is not formally verified but it is useful for testing the dynamic behaviour of compiled programs.
-  The alternative entry point can be selected by compiling using CompCert with `-Wl,-emain_sync` (or with by passing `-emain_sync -m32` to `gcc`).
   See `examples/Makefile` for examples.

 ## Execution from Docker